sandipransing/octopress_blog/source/_posts/2012-01-19-mongoid-array-field-and-rails-form.markdown

  - mongoid
  - rails 3
 ---
-Mongoid document supports array as field. array field in mongoid document is a ruby array but its quite complex to manage array field in rails forms.
+Mongoid document supports `array` field.
+Mongoid array field is a ruby `array` but it becomes quite complex to manage array field in rails forms.

+I didn't find anything matching on google as well on stackoverflow hence decided to dig into rails form helpers (`form_for`, `fields_for`).

-After lot of google and reading comments from stack-overflow at last i felt helpless.
-Finally after doing research on rails form helper object(form_for, fields_for) am pleased to get it working as expected :)
+Finally i am pleased to get it working as expected :)

-In below example, product can have multiple categories
+In below example, `product` can have multiple `categories` :
 ```ruby
 class Product
   CATEGORIES = %w(Apparel Media Software Sports Agri Education)